 - Cut PDF to minimum: keep just the 1-3 problem pages, convert to Markdown, upload — see if depth comes back.

-- Package source PDF + extracted Markdown + bad-answer screenshot + expected content, file a ticket at help.openai.com.
+- Package the source PDF + extracted Markdown + a bad-answer screenshot + the expected content, and file a ticket at help.openai.com.

 Prevention